Are you ready to find a school that's aligned with your interests?

 Fundamentals of Information Systems Security

-This course introduces learners to the main theories and practices of information systems security.
-It explores risks, vulnerabilities, and threats associated with the digital world, examining how governments, businesses, and individuals handle these issues today.
-Students learn to identify information security risks.
+This course explores risks, vulnerabilities, and threats associated with the digital world.
+Coursework examines how governments, businesses, and individuals handle these security issues.
+Students learn how to identify information security risks.

 Legal Issues in Cybersecurity

-Enrollees learn about issues and instances where concerns around cybersecurity and the law interact.
-The course explores topics like intellectual property, legal compliance, privacy responses, and customer expectations.
-It also covers relevant contemporary state and federal laws and regulations.
-Students learn to apply the law in cybersecurity contexts.
+Enrollees learn about the intersections between cybersecurity and law.
+The course explores intellectual property, legal compliance, privacy responses, and customer expectations, along with relevant contemporary state and federal laws and regulations.
+Students learn to apply law principles in cybersecurity contexts.

 Managing Risk in Information Systems

 This course provides a broad overview of risk management strategies, practices, and theories in information systems.
-Students learn strategies for mitigating risk, and they create plans to mitigate risk.
-The class also looks at regulatory mandates, governance, and legal considerations in the information technology world.
+Students learn strategies for mitigating risk.
+Coursework also explores regulatory mandates, governance, and legal considerations in IT.

 Fundamentals of Python